Zeno Ziyu XIE

-Hello, I'm Ziyu XIE, an undergraduate student at the Chinese University of Hong Kong, Shenzhen (CUHKSZ), majoring in Electronic and Information Engineering.
-My academic interests lie in Machine Learning, Optimization, and Communication Systems.
+Hello, I'm Zeno Ziyu XIE, a Ph.D. student at The Chinese University of Hong Kong (CUHK), majoring in Information Engineering.
+My academic interests lie in Machine Learning, Federated Learning, Optimization, and Communication Systems.

 Education Background